laze1ee/Reduce/README.md

 ### Intro

 In the Scheme programming language, various high-level data structures, including stacks, heaps, and trees, can be easily constructed via using list or vector contains primitive data types.
-List and vector on the basis of ensuring the concision of the data type, they also have some high-level features.
+List and vector on the basis of ensuring the concision of the data type, also have some high-level features.

 Within my functional language project, implemented in Java, a subproject Reduce that focuses on the implementation of list and vector.
 To avoid naming conflicts, the term "lot" is used for list, and "few" is used for vector.
 I made some classes `Pair` for list, utilizing the primitive array type `Object[]` for vector.

 The code is capable of detecting and correctly printing circular list and vector.
 Moreover, it facilitates comparison to ascertain the equivalence of the contents of two circular structures.

 All procedures related to lists and vectors are encapsulated within the class `reduce.progressive.Pr`.